ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-Fro the implementation, we use the Continuation-monad implementation.
+For the implementation, we use the Continuation-monad implementation.

 ```scala mdoc
 trait ReaderContinuationMonadImpl extends ReaderContinuationMonadForwarder {